eliaskioni/BadStatusLine/README.md

 > ## In the terminal listening on worker logs check the logs.
 The exception is been raised randomly.
 So be patient and wait for it to be raised.
 > ## You will see the exception am talking about.

+> ## Partly we failed to catch this because it does not show up while sending single SMSes.
+But sending bulk at once is showed up.

-> ### To understand why i think it will affect other people.
+> ### To understand why i think it might affect other people who fail to realise it early.
 In the lib.AfricasTalkingGateway.py file.
 Uncomment the send_message function and comment the *send_message* function which we have handled the exception.

 > ## You will notice if the BadStatusLine is raised.
-That thread will fail causing messages not be sent which something to worry about.
+That thread will fail causing messages not be sent which is something to worry about.

-> ## i think we missed to catch it because your doc's in some place mentions that all gateway exceptions will be handled.
+> ## I think we missed to catch it because your doc's in some place mentions that all gateway exceptions will be handled.
 Which I think is not true.

 > # Here are some links for people who bumped into the same issue.